skobnx/ShadowverseEvolveCockatrice/README.md

 <h3>I found an error in a card's text/name/etc in the database, how do I let you know about it?</h3>

 Drop an ping to @skonx or @starfruit_ in the [Shadowverse Evolve server](https://discord.gg/shadowverse-evolve-tcg-community-928746294384677004) and give a clear explanation of the error.
-We may not respond, but we do read every ping and all errors we get notified of and acknowledge on out end will be fixed upon the next set update.
-If you have a more general problem like getting the plugin to install properly in the first place, we will be able to assist as well.
+We may not respond immediately, but we do read every ping and all errors we get notified of and acknowledge on out end will be fixed upon the next set update.